adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

 (If you were using a *theme* called `my-theme`, all of the above would go under `themes/my-theme/`, but we’ll stick with this more minimal example since it’s easier to understand at a glance.)

-By default, Hugo will assign `layouts/_default/single.html`&nbsp;as the template for a folder’s `index.md`, while it makes `layouts/_default/list.html`&nbsp;the template for a section’s `_index.md`. (`layouts/index.html` is for the site’s home page; if this layout isn’t present, the home page falls back to `layouts/_default/single.html`.)
+By default, Hugo will assign `layouts/_default/single.html` as the template for a folder’s `index.md`, while it makes `layouts/_default/list.html` the template for a section’s `_index.md`. (`layouts/index.html` is for the site’s home page; if this layout isn’t present, the home page falls back to `layouts/_default/single.html`.)
 This standard behavior is unlikely to be suitable in all cases, especially as a site’s structure becomes more complex, so this is where additional considerations come into the picture.

 Once more, we’ll borrow from our earlier example: